Skip to main content

 tip

-Setting model-free parameters (e.g. TAUC_A) is a simple way to obtain initial estimates of relaxation parameters (e.g., R1_A, R2_A, etc.).
-For every 2.6 kDa molecular weight, the overall tumbling time is approximately 1 ns at T = 300 K for biomolecules in H2O.
-Assuming similar molecular structure at different conditions, the overall tumbling time is proportional to η/T, where η is solution viscosity and T is temperature in Kelvin.
+Setting model-free parameters (e.g., TAUC_A) can provide a good initial estimate for relaxation parameters (e.g., R1_A, R2_A).
+For biomolecules in H2O at T = 300 K, the overall tumbling time is roughly 1 ns per 2.6 kDa of molecular weight.
+Tumbling time is proportional to η/T, where η is solution viscosity and T is temperature in Kelvin.

-You can set upper and lower bounds to any fitting parameters by replacing the initial value by a list of three elements:
+To set upper and lower bounds for any fitting parameter, replace the initial value with a list of three elements:

 parameters.toml